-Bail hearing today for Hamilton man accused in massive Yahoo e-mail hack
+Hamilton man accused in Yahoo e-mail hack won't flee if released: lawyer

-A Canadian man accused in a massive hack of Yahoo emails is expected to appear in a Hamilton court today for a bail hearing.
+The lawyer for a Canadian man accused in a massive hack of Yahoo emails says he has taken steps to ensure his client won’t flee if released on bail.

+Amedeo DiCarlo says Karim Baratov’s parents have agreed to act as their son’s sureties.

-Karim Baratov was arrested last month under the Extradition Act.
+Baratov was arrested last month under the Extradition Act and is set to appear in a Hamilton court today for a bail hearing.

 U.S. authorities say Baratov and three others — two of them allegedly officers of Russia’s Federal Security Service — were indicted for computer hacking, economic espionage and other crimes.